RAF Bomber Command: 1946–1968

 Between 1959 and 1963, in addition to manned aircraft, Bomber Command also gained 60 Thor nuclear intermediate-range ballistic missiles dispersed to 20 RAF stations around Britain in a joint UK-US operation known as Project Emily.
 During the following twelve years, Bomber Command aircraft frequently deployed overseas to the Far East and Middle East.
 They served particularly as a deterrent to Sukarno's Indonesia during the Konfrontasi.
 A detachment of Canberras had a permanent base at Akrotiri in Cyprus in support of CENTO obligations.

 Britain tested its first atomic bomb in 1952 and exploded its first hydrogen bomb in 1957.
 Operation Grapple saw Valiant bombers testing the dropping of hydrogen bombs over Christmas Island.
 Advances in electronic countermeasures were also applied to the V bombers over the same period and the remaining V bombers came into service in the late 1950s.
 During the Cuban Missile Crisis of October 1962, Bomber Command aircraft maintained continuous strip alerts, ready to take off at a moment's notice, and the Thor missiles were maintained at advanced readiness.
-The Prime Minister did not disperse Bomber Command aircraft to satellite airfields, lest that be viewed as an aggressive step.

 By the early 1960s doubts emerged about the ability of Bomber Command to pierce the defences of the Soviet Union.
 The shooting down of a U-2 spyplane in 1960 confirmed that the Soviet Union did have surface-to-air missiles capable of reaching the heights at which bombers operated.
 Since the Second World War the philosophy of bombing had involved going higher and faster.
 With the supersession of high and fast tactics, ultra-low-level attack was substituted.
 Bomber Command aircraft had not been designed for that kind of attack, and airframe fatigue increased.
 All Valiants were grounded in October 1964 and permanently withdrawn from service in January 1965.
-Low-level operations also reduced the lifespan of the Victors and Vulcans.